 Graduate Award for Health Information Management

 Announcing ….
-Cheryl Spahr was selected to receive the New Graduate Award for the Health Information Management associate degree program from this year’s graduating class.
+Emily Lovelace was selected to receive the New Graduate Award for the Health Information Management associate degree program from this year’s graduating class.

 The New Graduate Award recognizes graduates from accredited Health Information Management (HIM) associate and baccalaureate degree programs in the state of Ohio.
 This scholarship program through the Ohio Health Information Management Association (OHIMA) covers the expense of taking the Registered Health Information Administrator (RHIA) or Registered Health Information Technician (RHIT) certification examinations offered by the American Health Information Management Association (AHIMA).